Workers’ Compensation Insurance

 Frequently Asked Questions

-An individual should never be discouraged from seeking medical treatment if they feel it is necessary, however, if an employee self‐selects a doctor and does not have prior authorization for treatment from SSIF, the SSIF will only be responsible for the first $500 in unauthorized medical bills from the self‐selected physician once the injury has been found compensable.
+If the employee wishes to seek medical treatment for an injury, they must have authorization from the SSIF for treatment.
+To contact the SSIF, please call 785-296-2364.
+The SSIF is legally authorized to choose the treating physician.
+An individual should never be discouraged from seeking medical treatment if they feel it is necessary, however, if an employee self-selects a doctor and does not have prior authorization for treatment from SSIF, SSIF will only be responsible for the first $500 in unauthorized medical bills from the self-selected physician once the injury has been found compensable.

 - All medical bills should be submitted directly by the provider to the SSIF at the following address: CompAlliance/SSIF, PO Box 1697, Topeka, KS 66601-1697.

 - DO NOT send medical bills to Human Capital Services, this will only delay the payment.